RowanMeara/EsportsTracker/README.md

 large too ignore.
 EsportsStats was designed to fix that problem aggregating Twitch and Youtube viewership data in one place.

-I started this project because of the frequency of threads discussing LCS viewership without any concrete numbers.
+I started this project because of the frequency of reddit threads discussing LCS viewership without any concrete numbers.
 Some insiders have said that esports as well as LCS viewership has not really risen in the last year yet now major sports teams are spending tens of millions of dollars on franchised spots for the Overwatch and League leagues.